pweids/Pollstr/README.md

 ## About
 Pollstr is an online voting app written for David Kosbie's [15-237 class](http://cs.cmu.edu/~237) at Carnegie Mellon University.
+It allows a user to create and run polls with 3 different polling methods.

 It runs on Node.js with MongoDB, Express, Passport, Jade, Stylus, and Nib.